Reducing the risk when installing PV solar panels

-That’s why I and other expert contributors spend countless hours helping people become solar savvy.
+That’s why other expert contributors and I spend countless hours helping people become solar savvy.
 It’s the next generation of solar pioneers that hold the key to national security, fuel poverty, environmental action and more importantly, our generation’s legacy.

 Whether we like it or not, we are the generation that confirmed categorically that the planet is going into a ‘fever’ state.
 We also confirmed that our dependency on oil is a fools game and no amount of ‘fracking the life out of our countryside’ will solve that problem either.

 Yes, life is a risky experience, but to boldly go where your neighbours haven’t gone before, to take advantage of this window of opportunity that buying solar panels today currently present, will better shield your family and nation from the ‘vote pandering” decisions of our politicians.

-To get them while the incentives are still good, the technology is still affordable while sticking your head above the parapet can seem risky, but today it’s less so – when you know where to look.
+While the incentives are still right, the technology is always affordable while sticking your head above the parapet can seem risky, but today it’s less so – when you know where to look.

-Eliminating the risk factor is what the good people in the solar industry have chosen as their legacy.
+Eliminating the risk factor is what the right people in the solar industry have chosen as their legacy.
 Being the first on your street is a legacy you can be proud of for decades to come.

 Had I learned to climb with the right people and with the correct equipment, the risk would have been tiny.
-It’s this hard-learned lesson that you can learn from.
+It’s this hard-learned lesson.

-In a world that is changing so quickly, the installation of solar panels is a long-term investment that in today’s financially corrupt world, carry significantly less risk than keeping your money in the bank.
+In a world that is changing so quickly, the installation of PV solar panels is a long-term investment that in today’s financially corrupt world, carry significantly less risk than keeping your money in the bank.

 The days of “solar don’t work well in this country” are now consigned to history.
 The days of “solar panels are unaffordable” are gone and as David Cameron stated, “this green crap” simply sounds foolish when the rest of the world is now racing to reduce their dependency on the volatile global oil markets.